Viscometry of electron fluids from symmetry

+Another consistency check arises by varying the viscometer geometry.
+Numerically solving \cref{eq:bi2} for varying contact spacing $d$, we show in \cref{fig:invertHeats} how the anisotropy $\delta$ can be determined experimentally.
+The center heat $W_\mathbf{0}(d)$ (as a function of contact spacing $d$) varies uniquely with anisotropy $\delta$, allowing for computation of the latter.
+In fact, we show in SM how $\delta$ may be determined from as few as $2$ contact spacings and $2$ boundary configurations, for $4$ total center heat measurements.

+Finally, in SM we discuss how our viscometry compares against more conventional Poiseuille, channel flow methods, particularly in the $\mathsf{D}_4$ case \cite{link} where there is insufficient symmetry to isolate all viscosities via boundary conditions, as above.

-\textit{Conclusions---}Even if the above procedure cannot be carried out in full, one may nevertheless \emph{detect} the rotational viscosity by simply observing center heat in the $U_0^-$ configuration; $U_0^-$-symmetry precludes any center heat that might arise from another viscosity component, ohmic effects, incoherent currents, or even ballistic scattering (to extremely good approximation; see \cref{app:kinetic}).
-Our viscometry technique, alongside state-of-the-art local thermometry via optical imaging \cite{zhang2017anomalous}, can therefore enable the discovery of rotational viscosity in electron fluids in the near future.
-Though any anisotropic fluid should exhibit rotational viscosity, hexagonal ($\mathsf{D}_{12}$) fluids in particular possess the isolated emergence of rotational viscosity in an ``otherwise isotropic" fluid \labelcref{eq:viscTensor}.
-Hexagonal electron fluids are therefore ideal candidates for the experimental discovery of this phenomenon in metals \footnote{Nematic liquid crystals can also possess rotational viscosity in the presence of a pinning magnetic field \cite{de1993physics, simoes2009rotational}.
-In this case, however, the point symmetry group is extremely small ($180^\circ$ rotation, so $\mathbb{Z}^2$); in addition, time-reversal symmetry has also been broken due to the field.}, with possible candidate materials including ABA-trilayer graphene \cite{Zibrov_2018} and PdCoO$_2$ \cite{mackenzie}.
+\textit{Conclusions---}Even if the above procedure cannot be carried out in full, one may nevertheless \emph{detect} rotational viscosity $\eta_\circ$ by simply observing center heat in the $U_0^-$ configuration. $U_0^-$-symmetry precludes any center heat that might arise from another viscosity component, ohmic effects, incoherent currents, or even ballistic scattering (in addition to being highly suppressed in the viscous limit, ballistic center heat also has easily distinguishable scaling with viscometer size $w$; see SM).
+We therefore anticipate that our viscometry can enable the discovery of $\eta_\circ$ in the near future.